muratk3n/thirdwave/en/tweets/2019/week41.md

 ---

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Via the funding.
-To pay for it, the government borrows the money from the private sector, so that it is now missing in the private sector for investment.
-Investment goes down.
-Proven in Japan, massive fiscal spending, but no impact<a href="https://t.co/OQFhDqkv2u">https://t.co/OQFhDqkv2u</a><a href="https://t.co/0HYmieJSM9">https://t.co/0HYmieJSM9</a></p>&mdash; Richard Werner (@scientificecon) <a href="https://twitter.com/scientificecon/status/1164309633634381824?ref_src=twsrc%5Etfw">August 21, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-*2019-10-4 11:30:17*

----

 \#outdoors No need to rain-proof everything, rain-proof pants, jacket, etc. Somewhat rain-proof jacket is good-enough.
 For true rain protection, that'll cover everything,